shanrauf/Migaku-Experiment-Platform/README.md

 # Todo (in order of priority):

+- JSON dump Anki collection data, create a test using that data
 - Complete API design and validation (using Joi)
+- Complete basic test suite that covers all API routes
 - Authentication (including frontend views based on user roles)
 - Secure API (currently, anyone can make any request) via authentication
+- Significantly improve frontend styling
 - Create more complex and organized seeders to test more complex queries & model relationships
 - Comprehensive test suite
 - Admin dashboard (view status of site; ability to edit experiments/surveys/participants/etc)